Rhabdomyolysis and myoglobinuria

 Cerivastatin was the most frequently used statin with associated rhabdomyolysis and was subsequently withdrawn.

-The risk of rhabdomyolysis with statins is increased in the elderly, with use of interacting medications (eg, fibrates) and hypothyroidism.
+The risk of rhabdomyolysis with statins is increased in the elderly, with use of interacting medications (for example, fibrates) and hypothyroidism.

 If patients on statins develop myositis (muscle pain, muscle tenderness and weakness) or myalgia then the statin should be stopped and CK checked urgently.
 If CK level is normal, consider changing to another member or restart at a lower dose with cautious monitoring.
 Presence of rhabdomyolysis will require termination of treatment, and management as described above.